Oak Lawn station

-Oak Lawn is a station on Metra's SouthWest Service in Oak Lawn, Illinois.
+Oak Lawn Patriot is a station on Metra's SouthWest Service in Oak Lawn, Illinois.
 The station is 14.7 mi away from Chicago Union Station, the northern terminus of the line.
-In Metra's zone-based fare system, Oak Lawn is in zone D. As of 2018, Oak Lawn is the 31st busiest of Metra's 236 non-downtown stations, with an average of 1,186 weekday boardings.
+In Metra's zone-based fare system, Oak Lawn Patriot is in zone 3.
+As of 2018, it is the 31st busiest of Metra's 236 non-downtown stations, with an average of 1,186 weekday boardings.

-As of January 16, 2023, Oak Lawn is served by all 30 trains (15 in each direction) on weekdays.
+As of February 15, 2024, Oak Lawn Patriot is served by all 30 trains (15 in each direction) on weekdays.
 Saturday service is currently suspended.

+The station was renamed Oak Lawn Patriot in 2012, due to the newly constructed 9/11 memorial on the station site.
+The memorial features two steel columns from the demolished pre-2001 World Trade Center twin towers in New York City displayed as a memorial to the victims of the September 11 attacks.
+Most official websites, as well as on-train announcements refer to the station as Oak Lawn Patriot, however timetables and other sources may still refer to it as simply Oak Lawn.

 Trains operate as far north as Chicago Union Station, and as far south as Orland Park and Manhattan.